marcellodesales/universal-splunk-forwarder-docker-image/README.md

 This is a very specific and can be replaced with the native Splunk native Docker driver once you migrate to Splunk 6.3+.

+This is based on the awesome work from [outcoldman/splunk](https://github.com/outcoldman/docker-splunk).

+# Parent Image

+* The parent image is [outcoldman/splunk:6.2.4-forwarder](https://hub.docker.com/r/outcoldman/splunk/)

 # Requirements

 * You need to provide the configuration files with the different